 Fluorescent lighting should be avoided because rotating parts, dependant on the rotational speed, may appear to be stopped.
+Accordingly LED lighting with an IP65 enclosure, now widely available with 50,000 hour life expectancy should be used.

 Noise

 Workplace Health and Safety Queensland Code of Practice 2011 for Managing noise and preventing hearing loss at work provides standards that must be met.